IB MYP Requirements

 2. Complete and Pass the Personal Project

 Each student must complete and earn a grade of at least 4 out of 7 on the MYP Personal Project.
 This project is completed during the 10th grade year.
-Parents, students and coordinators can track student progress on Managebac.
+Seminar teachers will help guide the students and provide resources to the students.

 3. Engage in Service and Action

 Each student must engage in meaningful service and action during the MYP program.
 Students are required to complete six reflections by the end of the MYP program.
 Reflection forms ask students to think about their growth in different IB learning outcomes.
 Up to three reflections can be written for a single service activity.
 Service activities can be within a school event (like managing the football team or working the snack bar).
 Activities that build international understandings or multilingualism are also acceptable.
 Reflections are to be submitted to the students' Social Studies teacher (for 9th grade, Individuals and Societies or AP Geography; for 10th grade World History or AP World History).

 4. Achieve a Minimum Score of "4" in all Six MYP Subject

 While Wooster High School offers all eight MYP subject groups, MYP students at the high school level are required to complete only six.
 Due to Nevada graduation requirements, Wooster High School selects the five mandatory subjects for all students.
 Students may choose the sixth subject that they will pursue (art, design/technology, or PE/ROTC) to satisfy the requirements for the MYP Certificate.
 The sixth choice can be different for grades 9 and 10.
 The subjects are as follows:

 - Individuals and Societies (social studies)